-Error codes for optional checks
+Error codes for strict checks

 Note